mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 **Time and people**

-* Scheduled 1 week after quarter end and can be broken out into
+* Scheduled 1 week after quarter end and can be broken out into:
     * 90 mins for Sales QBR (30 mins for each region)
     * 45 mins CS QBR
     * 2 hours for MLT QBR.
 (30 mins each for Product, Engineering, Q&A & Marketing)